Animal law: Legal changes influenced by animal rights activists

 The greatest success of the animal rights activists has certainly been the granting of basic rights to five great ape species in New Zealand in 1999.
 Their use is now forbidden in research, testing or teaching.
 (The UK government banned experiments on great apes in 1986.)
 Some other countries have also banned or severely restricted the use of non-human great apes in research.

 The Seattle-based Great Ape Project (GAP) – founded by Australian philosopher Peter Singer, the author of Animal Liberation, widely regarded as the founding philosophical work of the animal liberation movement – is campaigning for the United Nations to adopt its Declaration on Great Apes, which would see chimpanzees, gorillas and orangutans included in a "community of equals" with human beings.
-The declaration wants to extend to the non-human apes the protection of three basic interests: the right to life, the protection of individual liberty, and the prohibition of torture. (see also great ape personhood).
+The declaration wants to extend to the non-human apes the protection of three basic interests: the right to life, the protection of individual liberty, and the prohibition of torture.

 New Zealand has effectively phased out live exports for slaughter purposes since 2007 due to concerns about animals.